 The relentless pursuit of the cost/benefit equation — where the energy of OE activities is outweighed by time-consuming collecting, documenting and reporting of ‘savings’— is often never reflected in the P&L because of flawed measurement design.

-In the past five years we have noted numerous examples where metrics and measurements have negatively impacted the pursuit of Operational Excellence.
+In the past we have noted numerous examples where metrics and measurements have negatively impacted the pursuit of Operational Excellence.
 This is evidenced by situations where organizations have chosen what is easy to measure rather than what is truly important, pursuing specific metrics at the expense of others which may be more important.

 While not a direct source of competitive advantage on which to focus OE activity, the design and deployment of an optimal goal and measurement system is critical to the success and sustainability of an OE culture.